The-Jat/WWH-laravel/Routes.md

 > routes/web.php     -> All web routes are defined here

-> There is 4 types of route methods GET, POST, PUT, DELETE
+> There is following types of route methods

+1. GET
+2. POST
+3. PUT
+4. DELETE
+5. PATCH
+6. OPTIONS

 ### Syntax: To write route is as given below: